 Contact one of the Regional Access Points listed here.

-CEA uses a triage tool, called the VI-SPDAT, to get more information about the needs of each homeless family or homeless person.
+CES uses a Housing Triage Tool to get more information about the needs of each homeless family or homeless person.
 In general, the triage tool asks a series of questions about you, your health, how you are experiencing homelessness, and what other needs you might have.

 CES can only serve people or families who meet at least one of the conditions described under “Am I eligible” above.
 If you or your family do not meet any of the conditions listed, please call 2-1-1 or visit https://www.crisisconnections.org/ to get connected with other services.